Destination: Chiang Dao

 The landscapes look like they belong in old travel postcards — chilly morning mist rolling over in the distance, rice fields stretching across, and tiny roads winding through forests where you never see another traveler.
 The caves, hot springs, and hill-temple viewpoints remain places where you can still sit completely alone and hear nothing but wind and birds in the trees.
 This is what you get, the places with the same standard and quality of Chiang Mai is what you will get in Chiang Dao but without the crowds and tourist traps.
 As legitimate as they come.

 Chiang Dao isn’t made for nightlife or busy shopping runs.
 It’s a place to reconnect with nature, local culture, and a slower way of living — a deeply sustainable, unhurried experience.
-And it’s why this corner of Northern Thailand has become one of the most favourite destinations we design journeys for.
-Especially good for nature-focused traveler, slow explorers, and couples wanting a rejuvinating mountain retreat.
+And it’s why this corner of Northern Thailand has become one of the most favorite destinations we design journeys for.
+Especially good for adventure traveler, slow explorers, and couples wanting a romantic mountain retreat.
 Travelers who love this quiet pace also tend to enjoy Koh Kood, one of Thailand’s last untouched big islands.

 If you’re planning a longer Northern Thailand trip around Chiang Dao and Chiang Mai, you can estimate realistic travel costs using the Thailand Trip Budget Calculator.